wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     By adding `string country` within square brackets in the path, you are introducing `country` as a path parameter for which the value should be in the string format.

+    !!! note
+        As a security best practice, we highly recommend you **avoid including any sensitive data in the URL** (for example, username, password, access tokens, client secret, etc.), as **Choreo captures it in server logs**.

     The specified return type allows the REST API to return the output in either JSON or error format.

     Click **Save**.